Quantum mutual information and quantumness vectors for multi-qubit systems: Simple illustrations

-where $\ket{wc}=\frac{1}{\sqrt{3}}(\ket{011}+\ket{101}+\ket{110})$.
-Out of these states, $\rho_{wer}$ is the Werner state in three qubit scenario.
-In Fig.(\ref{comp1}) we have plotted the behaviour of the dissension vectors as a function of mixing parameter $p$.
-Different vectors have different behaviour.
+To illustrate the above facts, we also consider the following mixed entangled states, $\rho_{WG}=(1-p)\rho_{W}+p\rho_{G_3}$ and $\rho_{Wer}=\frac{(1-p)}{8} I+p\rho_{G_3}$.
+Out of these states, $\rho_{wer}$ can be thought as the Werner state in three qubit scenario.
+In Fig.(\ref{comp1}) we have plotted the behavior of the dissension vectors as a function of mixing parameter $p$.
+We note from the Fig.(\ref{comp1}), that for both mixed states, $\vec{\delta}_1^1$ and $\vec{\delta}_1^2$ are more negative for larger correlations, while $\vec{\delta}_2^1$ is more positive with more quantumness in the states.